JasxnNg/Systems-Game/DEVLOG.md

-Made the server an array to hold all the connections and then put the connections into the array and gave the client the ability to connect to host Jason Ng: 2024-01-04 9:01 PM
+Made the server an array to hold all the connections and then put the connections into the array and gave the client the ability to connect to host Jason Ng: 2024-01-04 9:01 PM worked on client-side logic for roughly 20 minutes
 ```